martincampagnoli/kpn-task/README.md

 # KPN task

 Assessment developed in around 6-8 hs using Vue and Nuxt framework.
 Phones listing from a provided JSON file.
-It can be filtered by properties (has_5g, name, color) Basic layout design using Bootstrap
+It can be filtered by properties (has_5g, name, color).
+Basic layout design using Bootstrap.

 ## Build Setup